beeware/beeware/docs/tutorial/tutorial-0.rst

       Your Windows account doesn't have permissions to run scripts.
 To fix this:

-      1. Run Windows PowerShell as Administrator.
+      1. Run `Windows PowerShell as Administrator <https://learn.microsoft.com/en-us/powershell/scripting/windows-powershell/starting-windows-powershell?view=powershell-7.4>`_.
       2. Run ``set-executionpolicy RemoteSigned``
       3. Select ``Y`` to change the execution policy.
       Once you've done this you can rerun ``beeware-venv\Scripts\activate.ps1`` in your original PowerShell
       session (or a new session in the same directory).